Speedy2025/speedys-essentials/README.md

 A datapack inspired by the Essentials plugin that offers homes, hubs, and tpr (like tpa)

 ## Compatibility
-This pack relies on PlayerDB, created by rx#1284 on Discord
+This pack relies on PlayerDB, created by rx#1284 on Discord.
+It should work with the latest version.

-This pack is known to be stable on PlayerDB Beta 0.5, but should work fine on the latest release.

 ## Usage
 Each player is assigned a uid on join (unless they already have one).
 This is used in most commands.